 A single call to action is a beautiful thing.
 It’s clear to everyone and cuts through the clutter.

 In this case, the call to action is crystal clear.
 It’s in the text and also on this massive great green button on a red background.

 It get it.
 It’s time to make sure that my kid’s shoes still actually fit, and those good folk at Schuh are just the people to help me confirm that.

 7: The footer image, and the importance of the Opt In.

 This is where things get a bit strange.

-If this is a marketing email and it seems to be – why are they are asking me to sign up to their marketing emails?
+If this is a marketing email and it seems to be – why are they asking me to sign up for their marketing emails?

 I’ve checked my email history with Schuh and so far I’ve only received this message and an email receipt.

 When I’ve checked, my email receipt from Schuh has the same ‘sign up footer’.
 It makes sense in that context, as I’ve given Schuh my email to send me a receipt.

 But as I’ve only received these two messages from Schuh (three months apart), it seems clear to me that I’ve not actually ‘explicitly opted in’ to receive email marketing messages from Schuh.